 Africas energy master plans – any good in them

 When I was in my stormy Teenage years the world was a messy place and someone, somehow had to bring some semblance of order into it (frankly, who wasn’t an idealist at this age?).
 At least, that’s what I thought.
-It was the time when I spent entire weeks to muse about the great scheme of things and how the world would be a better place, if only…
+It was the time when I spent entire weeks musing about the great scheme of things and how the world would be a better place, if only…

 Age had a strange effect on me.
 Many said it would calm me down (which – to my greatest astonishment – it did not).
 What it did, was developing a taste for chaos and the incredible diversity and beauty that comes with it.